R0me1/R0me1/README.md

 A Windows Server 2025 domain built on Microsoft's tiered administration model and provisioned by an idempotent PowerShell script.
 Realistic Level 1–3 helpdesk practice, NTFS-permissioned departmental file shares, mapped to NIST guidance.

 ☁️ **[Self-Hosted Services](https://github.com/R0me1/homelab-documentation/blob/main/self-hosted-services.md)**
-Private, self-hosted Nextcloud and Immich (a privacy-first replacement for iCloud), reachable only over an encrypted WireGuard VPN — no services exposed to the public internet.
+Private, self-hosted Nextcloud and Immich (a privacy-first replacement for iCloud), reachable only over an encrypted WireGuard VPN, no services exposed to the public internet.

 🛠️ **[Homelab Documentation](https://github.com/R0me1/homelab-documentation)**
-The full library — Active Directory, DNS hardening, firewall and OPNsense, IDS/IPS with Suricata, and network security — with each build and fix written up.
+The full library, Active Directory, DNS hardening, firewall and OPNsense, IDS/IPS with Suricata, and network security — with each build and fix written up.

 ---